John-A-Chen/CycloidialStudy/README.md

 - Housing stiffness strongly influences bearing life
 - 3D printing is suitable for proof-of-concept, not final load testing

-Detailed notes are provided in the `Manufacturing_Notes` directory.
+Detailed notes are provided in the `Docs` directory.

 ---